ddev/ddev/docs/users/extend/customizing-images.md

 ### Adding extra Dockerfiles for webimage and dbimage

-For more complex requirements, you can add .ddev/web-build/Dockerfile or .ddev/db-build/Dockerfile.
+For more complex requirements, you can add:

+* `.ddev/web-build/Dockerfile`
+* `.ddev/web-build/Dockerfile.*`
+* `.ddev/db-build/Dockerfile`
+* `.ddev/db-build/Dockerfile.*`

-These files' content will be appended to ddev's own Dockerfile.
+These files' content will be appended to ddev's own Dockerfile for each image.

-Examples of possible Dockerfiles are given in `.ddev/web-build/Dockerfile.example` and `.ddev/db-build/Dockerfile.example` (These examples are created in your project when you `ddev config` the project.)
+Examples of possible Dockerfiles are given in `.ddev/web-build/Dockerfile.example` and `.ddev/db-build/Dockerfile.example` (these examples are created in your project when you `ddev config` the project).

-You can use the .ddev/*-build/ directory as the Docker "context" directory as well.
+You can use the .ddev/\*-build/ directory as the Docker "context" directory as well.
 So for example if a file named README.txt exists in .ddev/web-build, you can use `ADD README.txt /` in the Dockerfile.

 An example web image `.ddev/web-build/Dockerfile` might be: